Analysis | Why Didi Shares Are Falling and Why China Is Cracking Down?

 2. What is this investigation about?

 Two days after the IPO, the Cyberspace Administration of China said it was starting a cybersecurity review of the company to prevent data security risks, safeguard national security and protect the public interest.
 People familiar with the matter say the regulators had asked Didi as early as three months before to delay the IPO because of security concerns, but Didi went ahead.
 Two days after the listing, regulators said Didi had committed serious violations in the collection and usage of personal information and ordered the app pulled.
+Didi said on July 5 that it was unaware of the watchdog’s decision before its listing.
 There are no details on what precisely the investigation centers on, when or where the alleged violations occurred or whether there will be more penalties to come.

 3. Are there any hints?

 The Global Times, a Communist Party-backed newspaper, wrote in an editorial that Didi undoubtedly has the most detailed travel information on individuals among large internet firms and appears to have the ability to conduct “big data analysis” of individual behaviors and habits.
 To protect personal data as well as national security, China must be even stricter in its oversight of Didi’s data security, given that it’s listed in the U.S. and its two largest shareholders are foreign companies, it added.
-In its statement Tuesday, China’s State Council said it will improve regulations and laws regarding data security, cross-border data flow and management of confidential information.
+On July 6 China’s cabinet, the State Council, said it will improve regulations and laws regarding data security, cross-border data flow and management of confidential information.

 4. Is it just Didi?